Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

 Since quantum systems, especially when made of many constituents, are fragile and costly to prepare, the usage of small systems as \textit{probes} is an essential method for non-destructively measuring their parameters~\cite{Giovannetti2011}.
 As such, individual quantum probes for thermometry have been studied in several scenarios~\cite{PhysRevLett.122.030403,mukherjee2019enhanced,PhysRevA.96.062103} and their usefulness was recently demonstrated experimentally in ultracold gases~\cite{bouton2019single}.
 When the probe thermalizes with the sample, universal results can be obtained thanks to the Gibbs ensemble, that connects thermometry precision to the heat capacity~\cite{PhysRevLett.114.220405,Paris_2015}.
-At very low temperatures, however, quantum probes do not thermalize with the sample; they rather reach a non-equilibrium steady state (NESS), which is generally model-dependent~\cite{breuer2002theory,PhysRevA.96.062103}.
+At very low temperatures, however, quantum probes do not thermalize with the sample; they rather reach a non-thermal steady state (NTSS)\footnote{Here, we refer to the reduced state of the probe as non-thermal steady state (NTSS) to emphasise that it cannot be written as a Gibbs state with the Hamiltonian $H_{\rm p}$.
+To avoid confusion, we do not use the terminology non-equilibrium steady state (NESS), because unlike the latter, here the total system-Bath might be described by a Gibbs state---roughly speaking, the set of NTSSs contains NESSs.
+See e.g., \cite{aschbacher2006topics,PhysRevE.100.022105,bach2000return} for further details.}, which is generally model-dependent~\cite{breuer2002theory,PhysRevA.96.062103}.
+Thermometry at low temperatures is timely and challenging.
+It has been shown that for thermal equilibrium probes, the error diverges exponentially as $T\to 0$ \cite{Paris_2015,PhysRevLett.114.220405}.
+Thus many attempts have been addressed to overcome this limitation.
+In particular, when the probes are not at thermal equilibrium, it was shown that instead of the exponential one can achieve a polynomial divergence \cite{PhysRevA.96.062103,PhysRevResearch.2.033394,PhysRevB.98.045101,Potts2019fundamentallimits}; still the error can be very large.
+Our work is thus motivated by these challenges, specifically regarding experimentally relevant bosonic models that describe impurity based thermometry of ultra-cold gases.

 Most of major experimental thermometry protocols that address ultracold gases use the time-of-flight absorption technique, which can be very precise, but is often destructive~\cite{leanhardt2003cooling,PhysRevLett.96.130404,Gati_2006}.
 Nonetheless, there are some experiments in which an impurity is used as a probe.
 This impurity can be made up of \textit{multiple} atoms that simultaneously interact with the system.
 They have been extensively studied and experimentally realised in both bosonic and fermionic gases~\cite{PhysRevLett.103.223203,olf2015thermometry,Massignan_2014,PhysRevLett.117.055302,PhysRevLett.103.223203,PhysRevLett.89.093001,PhysRevX.6.041041,PhysRevA.85.023623,PhysRevA.85.021602,PhysRevLett.117.055301,mukherjee2019enhanced,PhysRevA.71.023606,PhysRevLett.96.210401,PhysRevLett.109.235301,PhysRevA.88.053632,PhysRevA.89.033615,PhysRevLett.115.160401,PhysRevLett.115.125302,PhysRevLett.117.113002}.